Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Lineage Preservation and the Shaman School

-Arkana’s shamans operate long-term at the center.
+Arkana’s Shipibo healers operate long-term at the center.
 They do not cycle through from other organizations or rotate on temporary assignments.
 Many come from the same family and Shipibo lineage, creating continuity in the ceremonial space that guests and healers build together over years, not weeks.
 Arkana has also invested deeply in Shipibo lineage preservation through a dedicated Shaman School, training the next generation of healers and ensuring that these ancient practices are carried forward with integrity.
 This commitment is part of Arkana’s broader giving back mission.

 The Ceremony Experience